Skip to main content

 Teams must bring something to write with.

-1. Teams may bring only specified items and goggles.
+1. Teams may bring only specified items in the rules and goggles.
 No other items are allowed.
 The event supervisors will check the kits, and confiscate non-allowed items.
 Students not bringing these items will be at a disadvantage.

 Students must wear the following or they cannot participate: